rayyaw/flash-patcher/README.md

 ### Runtime Dependencies

 You must install JPEXS Free Flash Decompiler to use this patcher.
 For more information, check https://github.com/jindrapetrik/jpexs-decompiler.
+This will need to be installed manually.

 Flash Patcher will automatically detect your FFDec install location.

 You must have Python 3.10 or greater on your system to run this script, including the `antlr4-python3-runtime` pip package.
+This will be installed and verified automatically when installing through pip.

 ## Testing